witsgroup-1/campus-infrastructure-management-docs/docs/Development.md

 ## Planning of Architecture

+The initial focus at the beginning of the project was the technological stack that we would employ, the high-level view of the system which encompassed how data was stored and retrieved and the design of the User Interface (UI) and experience.

+Initial Architecture

 At the initial stage of the project we decided that we would employ a multi-tier architecture.
 This architecture was well suited to our project as we would need a front-end, a web hosting server, an Application Programming Interface (API) and a backend NO-SQL database.

 The reason we employed a NO-SQL database is due to the fact that they are offer high availability, performance and scalability.
 These features allow for our website to handle high levels of user traffic so that we can remain always online with our products services [1].

 Furthermore, we had to decide on the NO-SQL database that we would employ.
 As a group we went with the Firebase Firestore database as it is good for mobile development (which we had to account for due to responsive design principles) and scalability [2].
 Firestore has real time data synchronisation [2] which would allow for our website to update its content quickly when new database entries and deletions occur.

 We decided to use an API with the Firestore database as we had to integrate with other subsystems and could not expect them to initialise our database infrastructure on their web applications.
-By using an API other teams could simply access our venue management data without fuss over the inner workings of the database.
+By using an API other teams could simply access our venue management data without worrying over the inner workings of the database.

 The website was hosted on Microsoft Azure as a web application as it was a service we as a team were most familiar with.
 Furthermore, the service offers services such as support for multiple languages such as Node.js, GitHub CI/CD pipeline integration and we would not have to worry about the finer details of hosting a web application as that would be managed by Azure [3].
 Additionally, an important consideration was that our website needed to be hosted in our home country.
 This was to promote a good latency for University of Witwatersrand staff and students when using our website.
 Thankfully Azure has support for hosting the website from South Africa.